hashchange/jquery.documentsize/README.md

 Values greater than one mean the user has zoomed in and enlarged the content.
 A factor of less than one stands for zooming out.

+In more precise terms, the pinch zoom factor captures the size of the [layout viewport][quirksmode-mobile-viewports] in relation to the current size of the [visual viewport][quirksmode-mobile-viewports].
+The layout viewport is determined by the meta viewport tag and constant for a given page, while the visual viewport can be changed by the user at any time.

+Keep this definition in mind if you use a meta viewport tag which deviates from the common configuration of `width=device-width` and `initial-scale=1.0`.
+An `initial-scale` of 0.5, for example, enlarges the layout viewport to twice its usual size, giving you a zoomed-out look.
+Everything looks small because the browser shrinks the page visually until the entire layout viewport fits in.
+However, the pinch zoom factor remains at 1 unless the user actually zooms to change the default size of the page.

 The method is all about pinch zooming and does not convey any information about page zoom in a desktop browser.

 As with the other methods, you can pass in a custom window: `$.pinchZoomFactor( _window )`.
 It is unlikely you'll ever need to do it, though.